Inspection Report on Information Management at Toeslagen: Systematic Information Chaos in the Benefits Affair

 1. Summary

-The Inspectorate for Government Information and Heritage (hereinafter: the Inspectorate) concludes in its April 2021 report that the information management of the Toeslagen unit structurally failed during the period 2013–2020.
-These findings constitute a critical component of the broader Dutch Benefits Affair (Toeslagenaffaire): information about citizens was scattered untraceably across a minimum of eleven storage locations, assembling a single parent file required approximately 400 hours, and an estimated 9,000 appeal dossiers were prematurely destroyed.
-The management team of Toeslagen had no operational oversight of information management and had prioritized other matters.
+The Inspectorate for Government Information and Heritage concludes in its April 2021 report that Toeslagen’s information management structurally failed from 2013 to 2020.
+These findings are critical to the Dutch Benefits Affair (Toeslagenaffaire).
+Citizen information was scattered untraceably across at least eleven storage locations.
+Assembling a single parent file took about 400 hours.
+An estimated 9,000 appeal dossiers were prematurely destroyed.
+Toeslagen’s management team had no operational oversight of information management.
+They set other priorities instead.

 2. Core Findings